Configure a Linux Python app for Azure App Service

 • To disable running collectstatic when building Django apps, set the DISABLE_COLLECTSTATIC setting to true.

-To access the build and deployment logs, see Access deployment logs.
+For information about accessing the build and deployment logs, see Access deployment logs.

 For more information on how App Service runs and builds Python apps in Linux, see How Oryx detects and builds Python apps.